THIS WORLD LISTENS

 I felt a touch at my ankle, a slimy tug.
 There was a red tendril of muscle wrapping itself around my calf.
 I jerked at my leg, but I could not move it.
 My skin went cold.
 A pair of eyes rose above the water, propped above a red mass of flesh.
 The pupils were black horizontal slits like keyholes.
 One of them turned toward me.

 Below the eyes, in that smooth, wet platform of flesh, a string of letters appeared.
-Block letters, rough at the edges, green against white.
+Block letters, rough at the edges, dark green against white.

 I was frozen.
 In fear, in confusion, in curiosity.